-ISSUER USA Education, Inc. SECURITY OFFERED \$ of either fixed rate or LIBOR-indexed floating rate senior notes.
-CLOSING DATE MATURITY INTEREST RATE A fixed rate or -month LIBOR plus %.
-Interest will accrue from the date of original issuance, which is expected to be , 2000.
-INTEREST PAYMENT DATES on of each year, starting , 2001, and at maturity.
+ISSUER USA Education, Inc. SECURITY OFFERED \$500,000,000 of LIBOR-indexed floating rate senior notes.
+CLOSING DATE October 3, 2000 MATURITY September 16, 2002 INTEREST RATE Three-month LIBOR, as determined on the second business day before the applicable accrual period, plus 0.22%.
+Interest will accrue from the date of original issuance, which is expected to be October 3, 2000.
+INTEREST PAYMENT DATES Quarterly on March 16, June 16, September 16 and December 16 of each year (except the first interest payment date will be January 3, 2001) and at maturity.
+ACCRUAL PERIODS An accrual period begins on a quarterly interest payment date and ends on the day before the next quarterly interest payment date.
+The first accrual period, however, will begin on the closing date and end on January 2, 2001, the day before the first interest payment date.
 RANKING The senior notes will be senior unsecured obligations of USA Education, Inc. and will rank equally in right of payment with any other senior unsecured and unsubordinated indebtedness that we may issue.
 The senior notes will rank senior to any subordinated indebtedness that we may issue.
 SINKING FUND None.
 Principal will be due only at maturity.
 CONVERSION RIGHTS None.
 USE OF PROCEEDS For general corporate purposes.
-TRUSTEE, REGISTRAR, TRANSFER AGENT AND PAYING AGENT The Chase Manhattan Bank RATING CUSIP NUMBER
+TRUSTEE, REGISTRAR, TRANSFER AGENT AND PAYING AGENT The Chase Manhattan Bank CUSIP NUMBER 9039 OU AA O